 This course is designed to explore the challenges of empowering communities in a world marked by marginalization, disempowerment, globalization, and injustice.
 Topics to be covered include worldview issues that influence our understanding of poverty and development; a framework for transformational development; an overview of contemporary development theory; and the development practitioner.
 Please note that this course employs service learning and therefore involves significant work outside of the classroom.

-Credit Hour(s): 3 Prerequisites: SOC111 or 118.
-Semester Offered: Fall (odd)
+Credit Hour(s): 3

+Prerequisites:

+SOC111

 SOC403: Criminal Procedure